yashgupta18/yashgupta18/README.md

 ## I'm a Frontend Developer,and Student!
 - 🌱 I’m currently learning everything
-- 💻 Searching for remote internships
+- 💻 Searching for Software Developement Jobs
 - 👯 Let's connect if you share similar interests

 ### Connect with me: